 During staff and student interviews all interviewees pointed out the posted hotline phone number as an example of a way to privately and confidentially report.
 Staff also discussed learning the process in their annual PREA training.

-Based on the information learned in the resident and staff interviews, document reviews, and the observed facility postings, the facility meets the requirements of standard 115.351 (a - e).
+Based on the information learned in the resident and staff interviews, document reviews, and the observed facility postings, it was determined that the facility does meet the requirements of standard 115.351 (a - e).